-Alta also provides call, text and calendar notifications right on wrist when user’s phone is nearby through on-screen messages and a gentle vibrating alert.
+Alta also provides call, text and calendar notifications right on the wrist when user’s phone is nearby through on-screen messages and a gentle vibrating alert.
 The device offers up to 5 days battery life on a single charge, according to the company.
 Alta is compatible with over 200 Android, iOS and Windows mobile devices and computers.

 Asus Transformer Book T100HA

-Asus’ latest 2-in-1 convertible is priced at Rs 23,990 and it runs on Windows 10 with Cortana Digital Assistant, Continuum mode and Microsoft Office Mobile.
+Asus’ latest 2-in-1 convertible is priced at Rs 23,990 and it runs on Windows 10 with Cortana Digital Assistant, Continuum mode, and Microsoft Office Mobile.

 The convertible features a 10.1-inch display and is powered by an Intel quad-core Atom Z8500 processor paired with 2GB of RAM and 64GB of internal storage.
 The laptop comes equipped with a 5MP rear camera and a 2MP front-facing camera to facilitate video calling.

 The Asus Transformer Book T100HA offers WiFi, Bluetooth, USB 2.0 slot, USB 3.1 Type C, 1 Micro USB 2.0 and a micro HDMI port as connectivity options.
-It is optimised to deliver 12 hours of work or play on a single charge, it is power packed with a fast charge technology and is also compatible with USB power banks such as the ASUS ZenPower.
+It is optimized to deliver 12 hours of work or play on a single charge, it is power packed with a fast charge technology and is also compatible with USB power banks such as the ASUS ZenPower.